-- Hold to Collect, where financial assets are held to obtain contractual cash flows. - Hold to Collect and Sell, where financial assets are held for the purpose of obtaining contractual cash flows or for sale of financial assets. - Other business model, where financial assets held for trading intent or financial assets that do not meet the criteria of the first two models ("Hold to Collect" or "Hold to Collect and Sell").
+- Hold to Collect, where financial assets are held to obtain contractual cash flows. - Hold to Collect and Sell, where financial assets are held for the purpose of obtaining contractual cash flows or for sale of financial assets. - Other business model used to measure financial assets held for trading or financial assets that do not meet the criteria of the first two models (Hold to Collect or Hold to Collect and Sell).

-Assessment of a business model involves the use of judgment based on facts and circumstances as at the date of assessment.
+Assessment of a business model involves the use of judgment based on facts and circumstances as of the date of assessment.